kuraizen/File_sorter/README.md

 flags:

 -h help command and displays how to use and the commands and flags

--c custom file type
+-c custom file type (WIP)

--f from (sorts from a given website) and puts the rest in other folder
+-f from (sorts from a given website) and puts the rest in other folder (WIP)

--o used with -f (ie -f -o) sorts only from the given website
+-o used with -f (ie -f -o) sorts only from the given website (WIP)